devictoribero/elrincondevictor/content/improve-your-community-or-blog-seo-and-ux-with-metrics.md

 tags: [products]
 ---

 If you have a blog or a community I guess you've asked yourself how possibly you can reach more people and get traction.
-Well, I'm going to explain to you what metrics I use to improve chooseyourplant, the worldwide community for houseplant lovers I'm building, and how these metrics can help you.
+Well, I'm going to explain to you what metrics I use to improve [ChooseYourPlant, the worldwide community for houseplant lovers](https://www.chooseyourplant.com) I'm building, and how these metrics can help you.

 You can reach more people by 2 different ways.
 Either you pay ads (I don't like this idea because it's not sustainable if you're not monetizing your site), or you expose yourself to people by ranking better than other sites on Google or other Search Engines.
 We'll talk about the second one which is good for long term and gives us information about how well we're doing.